decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 Observe that when there is a just a single writer client there is no difference between log replication and set replication - the (single writer) client can sequentially submit commands by adding a sequence number to its operations and implement a log of its commands on top of the set abstraction.

 In fact set replication is solving multi-shot consensus for single writer objects (see [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574)).

-Moreover, the space is partitioned into objects, and each object can be written to by a single client (the owner of the private key associated with the object's public key) then multiple clients can transact in parallel as long as each one is writing to a different object.
+Moreover, if the system is partitioned into single writer objects, so each object can be written to by a single client (the owner of the private key associated with the object's public key) then multiple clients can transact in parallel as long as each one is writing to a different object.

 The difference between log replication and set replication can be seen when there are two or more writers.
 For example if two writers need to decide which one wrote first (say they both want to swap money on an [AMM](https://arxiv.org/pdf/2102.11350.pdf)) then log replication will provide an ordering of these two transactions but set replication cannot do this.

-### Implementing Set Replication via Locked Broadcast
+### Implementing Set Replication via Locked Broadcast: its linear and works in asynchrony

-Log replication requires solving multi-shot agreement and even one agreement may take $f+1$ rounds in the worst case.
-In previous posts [we showed](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) how to solve [log replication](https://decentralizedthoughts.github.io/2022-11-24-two-round-HS/) via a repeated application of [locked broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).
+Log replication requires solving multi-shot agreement and even one agreement may take $f+1$ rounds in the worst case in synchrony and have infinite executions in asynchrony.
+Moreover, even one agreement needs $\Omega(f^2)$ messages is the worst case for omission failures and beyond.
+In previous posts [we showed](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) how to solve [log replication](https://decentralizedthoughts.github.io/2022-11-24-two-round-HS/) via a repeated application of [locked broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) in the Byzantine setting.

 Set replication is an easier problem.
-It can be implemented as a single instance of *locked broadcast*:
+In the asynchronous Byzantine setting, it can be implemented as a single instance of *locked broadcast*:

 ```
 Write(v):